dontsovcmc/ArduinoMultiDesktop/README.md

 ![MultiDesktop library overview](/img/main.png)

-I use https://github.com/neu-rah/ArduinoMenu for button support.
+I use https://github.com/neu-rah/ArduinoMenu for button support and for Menu printing.

 The first example with control through Serial: